will-moss/isaiah/README.md

 docker run -v /var/run/docker.sock:/var/run/docker.sock:ro -p 3000:3000 mosswill/isaiah
 ```

+> Note : Since version 1.36.2, all the Docker images are also mirrored on Github.
+You can run from `ghcr.io/will-moss/isaiah:latest`

 ### Deploy with Docker Compose

 To help you get started quickly, multiple example `docker-compose` files are located in the ["examples/"](examples) directory.